-The CSOP tax reliefs are very generous:
+The CSOP tax reliefs are very generous.
+Broadly, there is:

-- No income tax or social security on grant; - No income tax or social security on exercise providing certain conditions are met (see below); - Capital gains tax on the sale of the option shares with no minimum holding period; - The UK employing company will generally qualify for a corporation tax deduction equal to the spread for the accounting period in which the option is exercised (even where participants are relieved from income tax).
+- no income tax or social security on grant; - no income tax or social security on exercise, providing certain conditions are met (see below); - capital gains tax ("CGT") on the sale of the option shares with no minimum holding period; - the UK employing company will generally qualify for a corporation tax deduction equal to the gain that the optionholder has made for the accounting period in which the option is exercised (even where participants are relieved from income tax) and also for the plan's set up costs.

-The conditions are met if the option is exercised within 10 years of grant and:
+The conditions are generally met if the option is exercised within 10 years of grant and:

-- · At least three years after the grant date; or - Within six months of cessation of employment for certain "good leaver" reasons (injury, disability, redundancy, retirement or the transfer of the company that employs the participant out of the group or a transfer of employment on the sale of a business out of the group); or - · By the participant's personal representatives within 12 months of death; or - · Within 6 months of certain cash takeovers.
+- · at least three years after the grant date; or - within six months of cessation of employment for specified "good leaver" reasons (injury, disability, redundancy, retirement or the transfer of the company that employs the participant out of the group, or a transfer of employment on the sale of a business out of the group); or - by the participant's personal representatives within 12 months of the optionholder dying; or - within six months of certain takeovers.

-Gains made on the sale of the option shares in excess of the exercise price are subject to capital gains tax ("CGT") (assuming the exercise qualified for tax relief).
-Individuals benefit from a CGT annual exemption (of £6,000 for 2023/24) and thereafter gains are subject to CGT at the top rate of 20% (or 10% for individuals with income and chargeable gains below the higher rate income tax threshold of £50,271 for 2023/24).
+Gains made on the sale of the option shares in excess of the exercise price are subject to CGT (assuming the exercise qualified for tax relief).
+Individuals benefit from a CGT annual exemption (of £3,000 for 2024/25), and thereafter, gains are subject to CGT at the top rate of 20% (or 10% for individuals with income and chargeable gains below the higher rate income tax threshold of £50,271 for 2024/25).

 If the option exercise does not qualify for tax relief, the spread (i.e., the difference between the market value of the option shares on the date of exercise and the exercise price) is subject to income tax.
-If the shares are readily convertible assets, PAYE and employers' and employees' NIC will apply (the employers NIC can be passed on to option-holders by agreement or election and, if passed on, is deducted from the amount assessed to income tax).
-The base cost of the shares for CGT purposes will be the exercise price plus the spread so if the option shares are sold immediately after exercise (as is usually the case) the sale will generally give rise to a no gain/ no loss transaction for CGT purposes.
+If the shares are readily convertible assets ("RCAs"), pay as you earn ("PAYE") and social security will apply (employer's social security can be passed on to option holders by agreement or election and, if passed on, is deducted from the amount assessed to income tax).
+Shares will be RCAs if, broadly, arrangements are in place (or are about to be put in place) to create a market in the shares, or certain deeming provisions apply.